lataonhehe/data-contract-hackathon/Contracts/README.md

 - **Response:** `{ "message": "Contract {contract_id} deleted successfully" }`

 **Note:** All responses are JSON.
 Errors return an `error` and `message` field.

+## FastAPI Backend (Local Development)

+A new folder `fastapi_backend/` will be created to provide a FastAPI-based backend with the same contract CRUD and generation functionality as the AWS Lambda backend.
+This allows for local development, testing, and running the backend without AWS Lambda or API Gateway.

+- All endpoints and logic will mirror the Lambda implementation.
+- Uses the same service and utility modules for contract generation, S3, and DynamoDB.
+- Run locally with `uvicorn`.